vanshvij44/HCL_project/README.md

 <img width="1163" height="679" alt="image" src="https://github.com/user-attachments/assets/c9d987da-1ae1-43f0-9540-c1b30aec3034" />

+important files:
+1. hackathon.db -> sqlite3 database storing the churn dataset
+2. hclHackathon.csv -> the dataset we used for regression analysis
+3. churn_modelling.csv -> the dataset used for predicting whether customer will churn or not?
+(Although classification problem was not asked, as regression dataset was faulty so one of the supervisors suggested we do classification analysis as a side project) with mentioning problems occured.

+## SQL preprocessing

 ## 1. Column Renaming
 Many column names contained spaces or special characters.
 They were renamed for readability and ML compatibility.